-Unbound functions are invoked as static functions within a filter or orderby expression, or from the entity container through a function import.
+Unbound functions are invoked as static functions within a common expression (see [OData-URL], section 5.1.1), or from the entity container through a function import.

 \$IsBound

 The value of \$IsBound is one of the Boolean literals true or false.
 Absence of the member means false.